rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 and not holding fast to the Head, from whom the whole body, nourished and knit together through its joints and ligaments, grows with a growth that is from God. ^0219

-If with Christ you died to the elemental spirits of the world, why, as if you were still alive in the world, do you submit to regulations — ^0220
+If with Christ you died to the elemental spirits of the world, why, as if you were still alive in the world, do you submit to regulations-- ^0220

 Do not handle, Do not taste, Do not touch ^0221

-( referring to things that all perish as they are used )—according to human precepts and teachings? ^0222
+(referring to things that all perish as they are used)--according to human precepts and teachings? ^0222

 These have indeed an appearance of wisdom in promoting self-made religion and asceticism and severity to the body, but they are of no value in stopping the indulgence of the flesh. ^0223

 If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God. ^0301